jatinm11/Marshmellow/README.md

 ```

 That's it! 🥂 <br><br>
-P.S - **This was only built for the assignment purpose and in no way is a complete library with huge scope of improvements** 😬 <br><br>
+P.S - **This was only built for the assignment purpose and in no way is a complete library and has huge scope of improvements** 😬 <br><br>
 P.P.S - **I hope you love eating Marshmellows** 😉